XXIIVV/webring/README.md

 # Webring

 This [webring](https://wiki.xxiivv.com/webring) is an attempt to inspire artists & developers to create and maintain their own website and share traffic among each other.
-The webring's aim is to share hand-crafted websites such as **diaries, wikis & portfolios**.
+The webring's aim is to share rich hand-crafted websites such as **diaries, wikis & portfolios**.

 ## Join the webring